 (See also Overview of Cardiac Valvular Disorders Overview of Cardiac Valvular Disorders Any heart valve can become stenotic or insufficient (also termed regurgitant or incompetent), causing hemodynamic changes long before symptoms.
 Most often, valvular stenosis or insufficiency... read more .)

 Tricuspid stenosis is almost always due to rheumatic fever Rheumatic Fever Rheumatic fever is a nonsuppurative, acute inflammatory complication of group A streptococcal pharyngeal infection, causing combinations of arthritis, carditis, subcutaneous nodules, erythema... read more ; tricuspid regurgitation Tricuspid Regurgitation Tricuspid regurgitation (TR) is insufficiency of the tricuspid valve causing blood flow from the right ventricle to the right atrium during systole.
 The most common cause is dilation of the... read more is almost always also present, as is rheumatic mitral valvulopathy (usually mitral stenosis Mitral Stenosis Mitral stenosis is narrowing of the mitral orifice that impedes blood flow from the left atrium to the left ventricle.
-The (almost) invariable cause is rheumatic fever.
-Common complications... read more ).
+The usual cause is rheumatic fever.
+Common complications are pulmonary... read more ).

 Rare causes of tricuspid stenosis include systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic, multisystem, inflammatory disorder of autoimmune etiology, occurring predominantly in young women.
 Common manifestations may include arthralgias and... read more , right atrial myxoma, congenital malformations, and metastatic tumors.